High Altitude Sugar Cookies

 - 1 1/2 cups powdered sugar

 - pinch of salt

 - Line baking sheet(s) with parchment paper or a nonstick baking mat.

 - In a medium bowl, whisk together flour, salt, baking soda, and cream of tartar; set aside.

 - In a stand mixer fitted with a paddle attachment, cream together butter and both sugars until well combined.
-Add in oil and egg and continue until well incorporated.
+Add in oil, egg, and vanilla.
 (It’s likely going to look a little chunky but that’s a-ok!)
 Add flour mixture to the butter mixture and beat on low speed just until combined.